xnakxx/cryptonote-aeon-pool/README.md

 cryptonote-universal-pool
 ====================

-High performance Node.js (with native C addons) mining pool for CryptoNote based coins such as Bytecoin, DuckNote, Monero, QuazarCoin, Boolberry, Dashcoin, etc..
+High performance Node.js (with native C addons) mining pool for the CryptoNote based coin Aeon Comes with lightweight example front-end script which uses the pool's AJAX API.
-Comes with lightweight example front-end script which uses the pool's AJAX API.
+*Please note that changes and modifications to this for are intended for a AEON pool only.*